Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Background

 \;

-Here, $b$ is some empirically derived constant that models the time per unit of difficulty, the log component of the task.
+Here, $a$ and $b$ are some empirically derived constants. $b$ models the time per unit of difficulty (the log component of the task).
 Response time is derived by multiplying the amount of information in the task by this empirical constant.
 Fitts \cite{Fitts:1954} derived a very similar law describing the movement time $MT$ of a hand towards a target along a single dimensional trajectory $A$ with a target width of $W$ (specific equation from \cite{MacKenzie:1992}):

 One can think of the power of the signal in this equation as the amplitude (one-dimensional distance) to the target, and the noise as the width of the target.
-Again, the $b$ is a constant that is empirically derived.
-It describes an average time per bit of difficulty of the task that when multiplied with the difficulty gives the movement time prediction.
+Again, $a$ and $b$ are constants that are empirically derived. $b$ describes an average time per bit of difficulty of the task that, when multiplied with the difficulty, gives the movement time prediction.
 It is important to note the difference between the Shannon-Hartley Theorem and these equations: these equations predict time.

 The third law was derived from Snoddy \cite{snoddy:1926} and describes the rate of learning of a model human.
 Time $T$ to complete a task follows a power law as a function of the number of trials of that task $x$ \cite{Crossman:1959}: